Multi-state Divorce Attorney(s) Serving Missouri, Illinois, Kansas, Oklahoma, and Nebraska

-However collaborative divorce and mediation may not be the option, so you may have to prepare a case for trial.
+However collaborative divorce and mediation may not be an option, so you may have to prepare a case for trial.
 Being ready for trial could cause the settlement you are looking for.
 Even if an acceptable settlement offer does not ever come, being prepared for trial is very important because you want the best outcome.

 From uncontested or contested divorce, we have the knowledge to take on your divorce — no matter how complex.
 Our attorneys strictly practice divorce law and can guide our clients through the process adequately and competently.

 As set forth in their biographies, many of our attorneys have received awards and accolades for divorce and family law.
-For example, several of of our attorneys have been listed in Missouri and Kansas Super Lawyers Magazine and Illinois Super Lawyers Magazine.
+For example, several of our attorneys have been listed in Missouri and Kansas Super Lawyers Magazine and Illinois Super Lawyers Magazine.

 We know that each divorce case is different in many aspects.
-We pay attention closely and tailor our representation accordingly by offering you attorneys at various levels (from junior associate, associate, senior associate, team leader, senior team leader or partner) based on your specific needs.
-We have lawyers in various locations in Missouri, Illinois, Kansas and Oklahoma.
+We pay attention closely and tailor our representation accordingly by offering you attorneys at various levels (from junior associate, associate, senior associate, team leader, senior team leader, or partner) based on your specific needs.
+We have lawyers in various locations in Missouri, Illinois, Kansas, and Oklahoma.

 Helpful Information for Individuals Going Through a Divorce